Plant a Seed, Cultivate a Future!

 We invite all community members, leaders, and partners to join us in championing TCEF and its mission.
 Together, we can create lasting opportunities and make a meaningful difference in the lives of students and the future of Fort Worth.

-The Art of Giving Mayor's Luncheon is the premiere TCEF fundraising event that benefits TCEF and UNCF scholarships.
-This intimate luncheon is an underwritten event that a Tarrant County Mayor hosts.
+The Art of Giving Mayor's Luncheon is the premiere TCEF fundraising event that benefits TCEF scholarships to Tarrant County Students. an underwritten event that a Tarrant County Mayor hosts.
 All donations support scholarships.

 We thank Rainwater Foundation for sponsoring this year's Art of Giving Mayor's Luncheon.